noheton/shepard/quarkend/README.md

 #### Installation

 1. install OpenJDK
+2. install Node JS and NPM
-2. install VSCode or IntelliJ
+3. install VSCode or IntelliJ
-3. clone Git repository
+4. clone Git repository
+5. run `npm install` in the top level
-4. Add Project to IDE:
+6. Add Project to IDE:
    - IntelliJ:
      1. In the "Project Structure" settings go to "Modules" (or press F4).
      2. Click "+" and "Import Module".